 Before and after applying Salient Poses.
 The white dots show the data; one dot for each keyed in value.
 Notice that the “after” image has fewer dots while preserving the shape of each curve.

 Why It’s Good

 After applying Salient Poses, the simplified animation has fewer keyframes.
-This is great for editing because the simplified animation can be adjusted using standard keyframe animation techniques.
-Almost all animation tools - such as Maya or Blender.
+This is great for editing because the simplified animation can be adjusted using the time-tested keyframe animation techniques build into most animation tools, such as Maya or Blender.
 Having fewer keyframes is also great for compression as the new animation contains fewer data.

 How It works

-If you’re a technical artist, a hobbyists, or otherwise interested in using Salient Poses I’d recommend starting with the interactive Maya Plugin.
+If you’re a technical artist, a hobbyist, or are otherwise interested in using Salient Poses I’d recommend starting with the interactive Maya Plugin.
 Otherwise, developers looking to automate the process might be more interested in the Command Line Interface.

 Get in Touch

 Beyond that, anyone is welcome to join our Slack Community and talk with me directly - any of your questions, feature requests, critique, or general chat are most welcome!

 Richard Roberts developed Salient Poses during his doctorate study at Victoria University of Wellington.
 Taking inspiration from a SIGGRAPH sketch, Richard designed the algorithm as a new approach to compressing and editing motion capture animation.

 Throughout the process, John Lewis supervised the project, helping out with both the high-level theory and also the nuts of bolts are the programming (Lewis is now a lead researcher at SEED, Electronic Arts).
 The research team at OLM Digital - especially Ken Anjyo, who created and lead the team - contributed invaluable industry expertise and perspective to the research.
 Finally, Jaewoo Seo and Yeongho Seol reviewed the work many times over and contributed both feedback and code snippets from the sidelines.